Bathroom Safety for Seniors: Essential Upgrades to Prevent Falls

 • Along bathtub walls to help with entry and exit

 Look for bars that can support at least 250 pounds.
 Make sure they’re anchored securely into wall studs, not just drywall.
-I’ve seen too many poorly installed grab bars rip away from the wall when needed most.

-Modern, Stylish Options That Don’t Scream “Institutional”
+Modern, Stylish Options That Don’t Scream “Clinic”

 Today’s grab bars have come a long way from the institutional-looking models of the past.
 Many now come in stylish finishes that complement modern bathroom décor.
-Some models even serve double duty as towel racks or shelves.
-This dual functionality helps maintain a stylish bathroom while adding necessary safety features.

 Safer Bathing Solutions for Aging in Place